GoogleAPIorg/Google-Pub-Sub-API/README.md

  * []() Topics - represent the pub-sub aspect of the system: if multiple subscribers subscribe to the same topic, each of them    will receive a copy of the message published to the topic.
  * Subscriptions represent the competing consumers aspect of the system: if multiple subscribers pull messages from the same      subscription, only one of them will receive the message.

+ Separating topics and messages is a way to provide both Publish-Subscribe Channel and Point-to-Point Channel semantics through a single API.

 ### REST API

  * Cloud Pub/Sub is accessed through a set of REST APIs.
 Resource names for topics and subscriptions must follow the

+### Messaging Systems

+Channels - Messaging applications transmit data through a Message Channel, a virtual pipe that connects a sender to a receiver.